 - The right amount of protein an individual should consume and mentions that there is much confusion on this issue, largely due to the food pyramid’s recommended daily allowance for protein of 0.8 grams per kilogram of body weight.

 - The protein deficit that women experience.
 Don says 40 percent of women who are 60 and older consume less than the RDA for protein, which is likely the bare minimum.
-And among women between 16-22, only 20 percent consume less than the minimum RDA.
+And among women between 16-22, only 20 percent consume the minimum RDA.

 - The challenge that vegans face in getting the right amount of protein compared to carnivores and omnivores, largely because the amino acid leucine, which is vital for muscle repair and replacement, and is very low in plant-based foods.

 - His 2005 paper titled “Dietary Protein and Exercise Have Additive Effects on Body Composition,” which demonstrated the synergy of protein and exercise.

 - What sort of exercise should people do to build muscle after correcting their protein intake.